Skip to main content

 The California Fair Housing Act offers broad protection against discrimination during the rental and eviction process.

-Violations can lead to significant penalties, lawsuits, and required changes to business practices, such as mandated fair housing training or policy revisions.
+Violations, including unlawful use of an application screening fee, unlawful screening, or other illegal discrimination, can lead to significant penalties, lawsuits, and required changes to business practices, such as mandated fair housing training or policy revisions.

 Security Deposit Rules